 Penalty: $2 000.

-49. Minimum objective for checking of log delivery notes in the field
+49. Checking of log delivery notes in field, CEO’s duty as to

 The CEO shall endeavour to ensure that, in any calendar month, not less than 5% of log delivery notes completed in respect of log timber removed from State forests and timber reserves during that month are checked by forest officers against the timber either —

-(a) before the timber is removed from the State forest or timber reserve;
+(a) before the timber is removed from the State forest or timber reserve; or

 (b) en route to the buyer of that timber; or